lopmanlab/corporate-mix-round-1/README.md

 # Corporate Mixing Study

-This repository contains the source code, analytical script, and data files used in the analysis of Phase I contact diary data of the Corporate Mix study.
-The study followed employees at 3 companies in the Atlanta, Georgia area.
-The purpose of the study is identify contact patterns of an office settings to better model infectious respiratory diseases such as the flu.
+This repository contains the source code, analysis script, and data files used in the analysis of Phase I contact diary data of the Corporate Mix study.

 ## Citation
 > Add the peoples names

 ## Abstract
 <b>Importance</b>
-Accurate data on social mixing patterns are critical for the development of valid mathematical models that simulate disease transmission dynamics and inform health policy and investment strategies.
-However, there has been no standardized multi-site social mixing study conducted in workplace settings in the United States that can be used to broadly inform pandemic preparedness policy in these settings.
+Devising control strategies against diseases such as COVID-19 require understanding of contextual social mixing and contact patterns.
+There has been no standardized multi-site social contact study conducted in workplace settings in the United States that can be used to broadly inform pandemic preparedness policy in these settings.

 <b>Objective</b>
 The study usedstandardized social contact diaries to characterize the patterns of social contacts and mixing across workplace environments, including on-site or when teleworking.

 <b>Design</b>
-This was a cross-sectionalnon-probability survey.
+This was a cross-sectional non-probability survey.
 Employees were requested to record their physical and non-physical contacts in a diary over two consecutive days, documented at the end of each day.
 Employees from each company were enrolled through email and electronic diaries sent as individual links.
 Data were collected from April to June 2020.

 <b>Setting</b>
 Two multinational consulting companies and one university administrative department, all located in Georgia, USA.ParticipantsEmployees opted into the study by accepting the invitation on a link sent via email.